 You can't be relaxed and angry at the same time.
 Think of anger as your boiling point.
 If you turn down the temperature, you keep yourself from boiling over.
-Learning to relax can help reduce your anger level and help you feel calmer.
+Learning to relax can help lower your daily arousal level.
 Then, when you're provoked, you have a much greater distance to travel before you get extremely mad.
 Visit www.heretohelp.bc.ca for more information about using relaxation skills and other tips on managing emotions.